TISUnion/QuickBackupM/README_en.md

 ]
 ```

 A list of file names to be ignored during backup.
-It contains `session.lock` by default to solve the back up failure problem caused by `session.lock` being occupied by the server
+It contains `session.lock` by default to solve the backup failure problem caused by `session.lock` being occupied by the server

 If the name string starts with `*`, then it will ignore files with name ending with specific string, e.g. `*.test` makes all files ends with `.test` be ignored, like `a.test`